-The water solution of the boric acid molecule shows weak acid properties (pH = 9.2) but it does not use as a hydrogen ion donor, acts as a Lewis acid that accepting electron pair from the hydroxyl ion.
+The water solution of the boric acid molecule shows weak acid properties (pH scale = 9.2).
+It does not use hydrogen ions to show acidic character.
+It is a Lewis acid that accepting electron pairs from the hydroxyl ion.

-The conductance of the aqueous solution of boric acid is very weak which is enhanced by the addition of alcohol like ethanol, mannitol, glycerol, etc. Therefore, the strength of this acid now increases, and possible to reiterate the base solution using phenolphthalein as an indicator.
-This reaction name as borax phenolphthalein test that uses for testing glycerol in learning chemistry or organic chemistry.
+The conductance in aqueous solution of H3BO3 is very weak.
+It can be is enhanced by the addition of alcohol like ethanol, mannitol, glycerol, etc. For acid base titration, we added alcohol to increasing acidity then titrated by a base solution using phenolphthalein as an indicator.
+This reaction is the basis of the borax phenolphthalein test of glycerol in learning chemistry.

-Boric acid, commonly obtained by boiling borax with acids and then crystallizing.
-The acid was also produced during the hydrolysis reaction of boron halides.
+It is commonly obtained by boiling borax with acids then crystallizing.
+The acid is also produced during the hydrolysis reaction of boron halides.

 Na2B4O7(OH)4 + 2HCl + 3H2O → 4H3BO3 + 2NaCl

 Dilute aqueous boric acid solution contains mononuclear compound but various polymeric ions formed in concentrated chemical solution depending on the pH scale, concentration, and temperature.
 At 100°C, the acid changed to metaboric acid (HBO2), at 140°C to pyroboric acid.
 Finally, at a higher temperature, it is converted to boron trioxide (B2O3).

 - H3BO3 reacts with ethyl alcohol or ethanol in the presence of sulfuric acid to form alkyl or ethyl borate.
 It is used for quantitative chemical analysis of borates.